Kingerthanu/CPP_BouncingBalls_WindowsAudioAPI/README.md

 **The Breakdown:**

-This Program Deep Down Is Working On Circles And A Audio Driver.
+This Program Deep Down Is Working On Circles And A Audio Driver Through A OpenGL GLSL Window.

 Collisions On A Circle Will Call The Audio Driver To Make A Sound Based Upon The Circles Velocity.
 Both Parts Have Been Implemented To Try To Encapsulate A Pretty Broad Reach Of Inherit Abilities That Will Be Expanded Upon.

 The Program Will Initialize A GLSL Window In Which Will Be Using OpenGL To Render Circles On The Screen.